oxfordyang2016/python_import_package/README.md

 git clone https://github.com/oxfordyang2016/python_import_package.git
 ```

-Note: this is a projetc including a package consisted by some moudles and a suboackage including some moudles
+Note: this is a projetc including a package consisted by some moudles and a subpackage including some moudles

 ## the simplest package struct tree
 ```